GoogleCloudPlatform/flink-on-k8s-operator/docs/developer_guide.md

 kubectl get pods,svc -n default | grep "flinkjobcluster"
 ```

-NOTE: Flink Job Cluster's task manager will get terminated once the sample job is completed (in this case it take around 5 minutes for the pod to terminate)
+NOTE: Flink Job Cluster's TaskManager will get terminated once the sample job is completed (in this case it take around 5 minutes for the pod to terminate)

 ## Submit a job